Pregnancy Reflexology - take the opportunity to rebalance & Relax

 Findings showed that women who received regular reflexology treatments during pregnancy were more likely to have a shorter labour, require less pain relief and give birth closer to their expected due date.
 The average first stage of labour was 5 hours (compared to textbook figures of 16 to 24 hours) and 16 minute 2nd stage (compared to 1 to 2 hours).
 Read the article called “The Magic of Reflexology” here.

-Reflexology can be used to help you relax and encourage labour in a post term pregnancy.
-If you are overdue and anxious about being induced in hospital you may want to consider a session or two of reflexology as many women find they go into labour naturally afterwards.
+Reflexology can be used to encourage labour in a post term pregnancy.
+If you are overdue and anxious about being induced, consider a session or two of reflexology as many women find they go into labour naturally afterwards.

-Specific acupressure points can be stimulated with the intention of creating a boost of energy to encourage the onset of labour contractions.
-Many women who are post-term and have no problems respond well, although it does involve more intense pressure being applied to the feet than normal and some clients do not find it as relaxing as a normal treatment.
+Specific acupressure points will be stimulated with the intention of creating a state of deep relaxation and a boost of energy to encourage the onset of labour contractions.
+Many women who are post-term respond well; it does involve more intense pressure being applied to the feet than normal so you may not find it as relaxing as a normal treatment.

 A midwife team undertook a study into 100 overdue women who were offered a free reflexology treatment on their feet.
 The results of the study showed that overall, the length of the first stage of labour was four hours shorter and the second stage of labour (once the woman starts to push) was 21 minutes shorter, than of those women who had not received the reflexology treatment.

-Read these posts if you would like to find out more , or read the Article about my clinic featured in the 1883 Magazine.
+Read these posts to find out more about reflexology or my clinic featured in the 1883 Magazine.

 Still need convincing then have a look at some testimonials from clients I have worked with.